Massachusetts H.5175: Plug-In Solar Bill Passes House 128–27, Now in Senate | PlugInSolarUS

 What Happens Next

-Massachusetts residents interested in following the bill's progress can track H.5175 on the Massachusetts Legislature website.
-Contact your state senator to express support — constituent calls and emails to Senate offices are among the most effective tools for moving legislation through committee.
+Massachusetts residents can track both bills on the Massachusetts Legislature website: H.5175 and S.3143.
+Contact your state senator before July 1 to express support for retaining the plug-in solar provisions — constituent calls and emails remain among the most effective tools for shaping legislation during floor debate.

 References